kaoh/globalplatform/globalplatform/README.md

 make install
 ```

-In case the system is using a different package manager further settings might be necessary.
+In case the system is using a different package manager other settings will be necessary.

 ### Linux